-Continental Mathematics League Gold Medal: The Grade 2 Journey of Aayansh
+Continental Mathematics League Gold Medal: The Grade 2 to Grade 4 Journey of Aayansh

-Aayansh is a Grade 2 student in the USA who won a gold medal at the Continental Mathematics League two years in a row.
+Aayansh is a Grade 4 student in the USA who has won a gold medal at the Continental Mathematics League three years in a row, starting in Grade 2.
 This is a story about what happens when a naturally curious child meets the right learning environment.

 Some children need to be coaxed toward mathematics.
 They need encouragement, incentives, the right moment of success to spark something.
 And then there are children who arrive already curious, already drawn to problems, already chasing the feeling of figuring something out.